echronos/echronos/components/timer/docs.md

 For example, if a task is expecting to receive signals from a periodic timer and does not receive them quickly enough, the timer is marked as having overflowed.
 Calling the [<span class="api">timer_check_overflow</span>] API clears the overflow mark if set.

+Note that on systems that support task preemption, the calling task may be subject to an unpredictable amount of delay between calling this function and evaluating its return value, in the case that the task is preempted.

 ### <span class="api">timer_remaining</span>

 <div class="codebox">TicksRelative timer_remaining(TimerId timer);</div>

 This API returns the number of ticks remaining before the specified timer expires.

+Note that on systems that support task preemption, the calling task may be subject to an unpredictable amount of delay between calling this function and evaluating its return value, in the case that the task is preempted.

 ### <span class="api">timer_reload_set</span>